 The strategies aren't complicated.
 All you need to do is tell your title company what you want to do.
 They'll make sure all the paperwork is in order and filed correctly.

 Yes, unless the contract specifically states that it is not assignable.
 Typically, a contract from a Realtor or HUD is not assignable.

+YES.
+ADD ANOTHER BUYER to the non assignable contract with an addendum.
 It's quick and easy.
 If you are flipping the property, add the buyer's name you're flipping the property alongside your company name.
 Then you have two options.

-Two options.
 Leave your name on the contract and sign a quitclaim at closing or use a second addendum to remove your name off the contract before closing.
 You don't need to worry about the details.
 All you need to do is give the instructions to your favorite investor-friendly Realtor or title company, and they'll do all the work.

 However, wait to get the tax identification number because you'll give that paperwork to your buyer at closing, and they'll submit it.

-Also, in many states, when you sign over your membership interest, it's recorded as a transfer and not a sale, so there isn't any sales tax due.
+Also, in many states, when you sign over your membership interest, it's recorded as a transfer and not a sale, so there isn't any sales tax due - which can really save a chunk of change.
 Plus, it ensures a clean chain of title.
 But you don't want to sell more than 5 LLCs a year without talking to your CPA or financial adviser first.

 Unlike LLCs, there aren't any limits; you can sign off as many land trusts as you want without any extra ramifications.
 Here are the details about land trusts.